-Now in its sixth generation, the ReWalk Personal System is a wearable robotic exoskeleton that can enable people with spinal cord injuries and conditions such as Spina Bifida to stand, walk, turn and even climb stairs.
-It's a version of the ReWalk Rehabilitation exoskeleton, which is designed for clinical use and which helped paralysed British woman Claire Lomas become the first person to finish a marathon using a bionic suit in 2012.
+The ReWalk Personal System is a wearable robotic exoskeleton that can enable people with spinal cord injuries and conditions such as Spina Bifida to stand, walk, turn and even climb stairs.
+With more than half a dozen versions having been rolled out, it's a take on the ReWalk Rehabilitation exoskeleton, which is designed for clinical use and which helped paralysed British woman Claire Lomas become the first person to finish a marathon using a bionic suit in 2012.

 Open Bionics (Bristol, England)

-Could 3D printing help drive down the significant costs of prosthetic limbs?
-Open Bionics think so, and it wants to "arm the masses" with affordable, life-changing prosthetics.
-The numbers are staggering: there are more than 114 million hand amputees worldwide, many of whom have simple prosthetics such as hooks or no prosthetics at all.
+With cost a common issue, Open Bionics is using 3D printing to help drive down the significant costs of prosthetic limbs.
+Looking to "arm the masses" with affordable, life-changing prosthetics, the company wants to help the more than 114 million global hand amputees move away from the simple prosthetics such as hooks that still dominate the space.

-The Bristol-based firm thinks the solution is to use medical-grade materials to manufacture prosthetic hands costing less than £650, which is an extraordinarily low price for such a complicated device.
+To do this, it's using medical-grade materials to manufacture prosthetic hands costing less than £650, which is an extraordinarily low price for such a complicated device.
 By comparison, i-limb-type devices can cost tens of thousands of pounds.
-Joel Gibbard's design uses off-the-shelf DC motors connected to tell tendons with 3D-printed plastic bones and a rubber coating, all controlled via stick-on electrodes.
-The first commercial models are planned for 2016.
+The designs - which are the brainchild of Joel Gibbard's - use off-the-shelf DC motors connected to tell tendons with 3D-printed plastic bones and a rubber coating, all controlled via stick-on electrodes.

 Ekso Bionics (California, USA)